Merkleize/matt/README.md

 The exact definition will be highly dependent on the properties of the underlying blockchain.

-In bitcoin, the only *state* that all the nodes reach consensus about is the *UTXO set*; other blockchains might have other data structures as part of the consensus, like a key-value store that can be updated when executing transactions.
+In bitcoin, the only *state* upon which all the nodes reach consensus is the *UTXO set*; other blockchains might have other data structures as part of the consensus, like a key-value store that can be updated as a side effect of transaction execution.

 In this section we explore the following concepts in order to set the framework for a definition of smart contracts that fits the structure of bitcoin:
 - the contract's state: the "memory" the smart contract operate on;